cig0/old_blog/h4we-are-in-business-finallyh4.md

 * Thanks to being a static blog and being hosted by the kind people at GitHub it is mostly invulnerable to the dangers of the interwebs
 * It is devilish fast to load since it is made of just *markdown* and *HTML*
 * Being light on resources as it is it won't suck your computer dry avid for CPU or GPU cycles and RAM
-* I agree that my English sucks; on the bright side I'm actively working on getting better at it.
+* I agree that I suck at English; on the bright side I'm actively working on getting better at it.
 If you see anything wrong please leave a comment :)
 * Last but not least: this blog is meant to be an open hub to learn, to share, to grow and to evolve

 ( What lead us to... )